 “He did?”

 “Famous.
 I am too.
 Not famous.
 A writer.
-I’m going to publish a book year after this.
-With Gonçalves.
-You know them?
-A niche publisher.
-They’re waiting for me to deliver the material.”
+I’m going to publish a book year after next.
+Gonçalves Publishing.
+A boutique publisher, you’ve probably heard of them.
+They’re waiting for me to deliver a draft.”

 The old metal plaque smelled like polish.

-“An initial print run of five hundred copies.
-If the demand’s there, they can print much more.
+“Initial print run of five hundred copies.
+They can print much more.
 The young man there explained everything.”

 The elevator jerks to a halt.
 Joel nearly loses his balance.

-“Let’s see if he makes it to the second floor,” Glória says, casting her gaze upward.
-“This old elevator, it breaks once a week.
+“Let’s see if he makes it to the first floor,” Gloria says, casting her gaze upward.
+“This old elevator breaks once a week.
 Last month Aracy got stuck.
-The repair guy was on another job, ran into traffic, and took his time to arrive.
+The repair guy was on another job, ran into traffic, took his time to arrive.
 Aracy fainted.
 Ever since her assault she has panic attacks.

-The elevator starts again and then jerks to a halt.
-There is a shrill sound of metal on metal as they open the accordion door.
+The elevator starts again, then jerks to a halt.
+The accordion door opens with a shrill metalic sound.

-“This time we made it alright,” she says.
+“We made it this time,” she says.

 They walk down a dark hallway.
 She opens the door to the first apartment on the left.
-There, Glória’s scent is even stronger, almost like another person in the room.
+There, Gloria’s scent is even stronger, almost like there’s another person in the room.

 “Let me show you the room.
 It’s quiet, looks out